module-federation/module-federation-examples/runtime-plugins/README.md

-# Advanced API

-This leverages pre-release implementations of Webpack 5 Module Federation's new advanced API

-There are several configurations in here
+# Runtime Plugin Examples

+Uses the federation 1.5 apis in rspack or `@module-federation/enhanced` to implement example runtime plugins for control inversion.

-- Dynamic Remotes
+- control-share
-  - The ability to dynamically load and share code between remotes that are unknown to the host at build time.
+  - GUI that renders in-app, displays a form with all shared modules, allows you to alter the share resolver rules accordingly to the form. (gives you control over share module negotiations)